silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Low level write and publication methods

-SilverStripe will usually call these low level methods for you.
+Silverstripe will usually call these low level methods for you.
 However if you have specialised needs, you may call them directly.

 To move a saved version from one stage to another, call [writeToStage(stage)](api:SilverStripe\Versioned\Versioned::writeToStage()) on the object.
 This is used internally to publish DataObjects.